catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

   is referencing the correct cluster configuration.

 Once these steps have been followed you will have a cluster created that is accessible via the public internet.
-For an example of what you can do with the cluster now you have created it, follow the "Hello World" guide at the end of this quickstart.

 **********************************
 Accessing the Kubernetes dashboard